kafkas/tripstack/README.md

 A module that acts as a wrapper around the Firebase library.
 All API calls are sent from functions that lie here.

+## cloud

+Contains backend code that runs on Google servers in a managed environment (with [Cloud Functions](https://firebase.google.com/docs/functions)).

 ## components

 Some basic UI components.
 I use FormContainer as a parent to form elements in order to observe errors during submission and nicely animate in/out an error box accordingly.